BlackSamorez/tensor_parallel/README.md

 In short, use `tensor_parallel` for quick prototyping on a single machine.
 Use DeepSpeed+Megatron or alpa for million-dollar training runs.

+## Troubleshooting

+If you experience NCCL errors, or random hanging, you may have some code errors that are not displayed properly.
+To debug these errors, we recommend restarting with `export TENSOR_PARALLEL_USE_NATIVE=1` or a on single device.

+If you found a bug or encountered a problem, please report it to [our issue tracker](https://github.com/BlackSamorez/tensor_parallel/issues).
+We will do our best to help, but it may take some time before we get to it.
+Please create issues only if your problem is specifically with `tensor_parallel`.
+For example, if you need help installing `transformers` or optimizing your code, please seek it elsewhere.

 ### Code style